wenjian-zhou/ReSTIR-DI-with-CUDA/README.md

-# Direct-Illumination-with-RIS
+# ReSTIR DI with CUDA

-An implementation of RIS on direct illumination based on [smallpt](https://www.kevinbeason.com/smallpt/), if there's any error please let me know!
+An implementation of ReSTIR DI based on [smallpt](https://www.kevinbeason.com/smallpt/) with CUDA acceleration, if there's any error please let me know!

 ## References